Findus23/rss2wallabag/README.md

-# rss2pocket
+# rss2wallabag
-A small python script for importing RSS feeds to Pocket
+A small python script for importing RSS feeds to Wallabag